psychemedia/storytelling-notes/tom_tit_tot.md

 "Best or worst," says the gal, "I've ate 'em all, and you can't ha' one till that's come agin."

-Well, the woman she was wholly bate, and she took her spinnin' to the door to spin, and as she spun she sang,
+Well, the woman she was wholly bate, and she took her spinnin' to the door to spin, and as she spun she sang:

-"My darter ha' ate five pies to-day
-My darter ha' ate five, five pies to-day."
+"My darter ha' ate five pies to-day,—"My darter ha' ate five, five pies to-day."

 The king he were a comin' down the street, an' he hard her sing, but what she sang he couldn't hare, so he stopped and said,

 "What were that you was a singun of, maw'r?"

-The woman she were ashamed to let him hare what her darter had been a-doin', so she sang 'stids o' that:
+The woman she were ashamed to let him hare what her darter had been a doin', so she sang 'stids o' that:

-"My darter ha' spun five, five skeins to-day.
-My darter ha' spun five, five skeins to-day."
+"My darter ha' spun five, five skeins to-day. — "My darter ha' spun five, five skeins to-day."

 "S'ars o' mine!" said the king.
 "I never heerd tell of anyone as could do that."